-Capitol police officer Eugene Goodman speaks publicly for first time since Jan.
+Capitol Police officer Eugene Goodman speaks publicly for first time since Jan.
 6 insurrection

 Goodman credited his family, particularly his daughter, with supporting him and giving him a safe zone during the aftermath of the insurrection.
 Even before the attack, he said he took pride in “not bringing work home,” which was difficult on Jan.
 6 because he still had pepper spray on his uniform.

 “My daughter, she’s hilarious.
-All she said was, ‘I saw you on TV’ and then she went right back to, ‘Okay, so I need these V bucks for Fortnite,’ which for me was good.
-It was good,” he said. “'Cause it got my mind off there … What it was was, okay, you’re home now.
+All she said was, ‘I saw you on TV’ and then she went right back to, ‘Okay, so I need these V-Bucks for Fortnite,’ which for me was good.
+It was good,” he said. “ 'Cause it got my mind off there. … What it was was, okay, you’re home now.
 You can relax and go into daddy mode.”

 Goodman said he has shied away from giving interviews, however, because he understands it means he would have to embrace the negativity that comes with increased renown.
 He recounted having lunch recently with House Speaker Nancy Pelosi (D-Calif.) and two other police officers who defended the Capitol that day, Harry Dunn and Michael Fanone, where Fanone told the group about having a drink thrown in his face when he was out with his daughter.